2017 Aerial Treatment of Buffelgrass with Herbicide has concluded, as of August 22 with 536 acres treated.

 The maps to the left show areas outlined in blue where aerial treatments occurred and patches of known buffelgrass in yellow.
 The aerial treatments did not occur, even on known buffelgrass patches, outside of the blue perimeters.

 The Plan to Fight Buffelgrass and Restore Native Habitat

 Subsequently, over 250 acres of buffelgrass infested park lands were aerially treated with herbicide between August 18-24, 2014.
-There was evidence of die back within a few days of treatment, and four months late it was clear that the treatment had been effective (see photos below).
+There was evidence of die back within a few days of treatment, and four months later it was clear that the treatment had been effective.
 Per the Plan, monitoring of both buffelgrass and native plants in treated areas will inform future park decisions regarding future aerial treatments.
 Some areas with a large seed bank will require several years of retreatment to kill new buffelgrass plants, before the native vegetation can recover.